Graylog2/documentation/pages/installation/docker.rst

 Plugins
 =======

-In order to add plugins you can build a new image based on the existing ``graylog/graylog`` image with the needed plugin included.
+In order to add plugins you can build a new image based on the existing `graylog/graylog`_ Docker image with the needed plugin included.
 Simply create a new `Dockerfile <https://docs.docker.com/engine/reference/builder/>`_ in an empty directory with the following contents::

   FROM graylog/graylog:2.3.0-1